potatoesrgood/JASONN/README.md

 A new virtual assistant

 # SETUP
-  1. Find the JASONN file in your home directory
+  1. Open terminal
-  2. Run Setup
+  2. Run these commands "cd JASONN" "python Setup.py"
   3. Drag jason.py into your home directory

 # Setting Up a Shortcut (Optional)